Expanders graphs and sieving in combinatorial structures: Introduction

 \section{Introduction}

 The relevance of using families of expander graphs for studying objects or solving problems coming from a broad variety of mathematical areas has been emphasized in numerous ways in the recent years.
 Notably the combination of sieving arguments together with expansion properties has proved particularly efficient.
-Let us mention the groundbreaking work~\cite{BGS10} where the mix of such techniques enabled the authors to detect almost primes in a variety of non-Abelian situations (a striking example being the study of almost prime curvatures of Apollonian circle packings).
-A different kind of sieve together with the same expansion properties have also been exploited in the context of group theory~\cite{LM10}, or to obtain quantitative results in the probabilistic Galois theory of arithmetic groups~\cite{JKZ12}.
+Let us mention the groundbreaking work~\cite{BGS10} where the mix of such techniques enabled the authors to detect almost primes in a variety of non-Abelian situations.
+A different kind of sieve together with the same expansion properties have also been exploited in the context of group theory~\cite{LM12}, or to obtain quantitative results in the probabilistic Galois theory of arithmetic groups~\cite{JKZ13}.
 In the sieving processes used in the aforementioned works, one is naturally led to a crucial step where some \emph{spectral gap} property is needed.
-A tautological reinterpretation of expansion of a certain family of graphs provides one with the needed spectral gap.
+Deep results about the groups involved then come into play.
+Typically the required properties are provided by recent breakthroughs in algebraic combinatorics that have led to strong forms of Lubotzky's Property~$(\tau)$ (so-called \emph{superstrong approximation}, a culminating point of the study of which is the work by Golsefidy and~Varj\'u~\cite{GV12}).
+Indeed, the spectral gap result needed can be tautolgically interpreted as a property of expansion of a certain family of graphs.